Casino tycoon Wynn defeats U.S. lawsuit over Chinese agent claims | Law-Order

 U.S. District Judge James Boasberg said on Wednesday that, because any relationship between Wynn and the Chinese government ended in 2017, the Republican donor cannot be required to register as an agent.
 The judge pointed to past precedent in D.C. federal court in making the ruling.
 The judge said he was not determining whether Wynn had lobbied on China's behalf.
 He also said the Justice Department could pursue criminal sanctions against Wynn for failing to disclose the alleged lobbying, if the statute of limitations had not expired.

-The Justice Department did not immediately respond to a request for comment.
+A Justice Department spokesperson said the department disagreed with the ruling and is considering its options.
 Wynn's lawyers in a statement reiterated their denial of the lobbying allegations.
 "This is a claim that should never have been filed, and the court agreed," they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)